OlioEngr/jexer/README.md

   which is set in jexer.session.SwingSession.
 For the demo application, this is the default backend on Windows platforms.

+The demo application showing the existing UI controls can be seen in three ways:

+  * 'java -jar jexer.jar' .
+This will use System.in/out on
+    non-Windows, or Swing on Windows.

+  * 'java -Djexer.Swing=true -jar jexer.jar' .
+This will always use
+    Swing.

-The demo application showing the existing UI controls is available via 'java -jar jexer.jar', 'java -Djexer.Swing=true -jar jexer.jar', or 'java -cp jexer.jar jexer.demos.Demo2 PORT' (where PORT is a number to run the TCP daemon on).
+  * 'java -cp jexer.jar jexer.demos.Demo2 PORT' (where PORT is a number to run the TCP daemon on).
+This will use the telnet protocol to establish an 8-bit clean channel and be aware of screen size changes.

 Additional backends can be created by subclassing jexer.backend.Backend and passing it into the TApplication